The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/advanced-guide.md

 ### Potions

 Warriors have a couple of tricks up their sleeve when it comes to potions.
-Three is more than Two, but there are things to consider.
+Three is more than two, but there are things to consider.

 Depending on the kill time and fight downtimes, Warriors aim for the following Potions: